swarmnyc/fulton-android/README.md

 }
 ```

-Fulton-Android uses Promise-Like to handle async http request.
+Fulton-Android uses Promise-Like to handle its async http request.
 It is very similar to Promise of JavaScript which is very easy to use.
 For Example,

 ``` kotlin
 FooApiClient().barList().then { list ->